-(1) ERCOT shall acknowledge each request for approval of a Resource Planned Outage schedule within two Business Hours of the receipt of the request.
+(1) ERCOT shall acknowledge each request for approval of a Resource Planned Outage plan within two Business Hours of the receipt of the request.
 ERCOT may request additional information or seek clarification from the Resource Entity regarding the information submitted for a proposed Planned Outage or Maintenance Outage for Resource Facilities.

-3.1.6.2 Resources Outage Plan
+3.1.6.2 Resource Outage Plan

-(1) Resource Entity Outage requests shall include the following information:
+(1) Resource Outage plans shall include the following information:

 (a) The primary and alternate phone number of the Resource Entity’s Single Point of Contact for Outage Coordination;